tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     > **Note** If you get an CSC error, right-click the project, select **Clean**.
 Next, right-click the project and select **Rebuild**.

-5. Test the API for a response.
+5. Test the API for a response by browsing to `http://localhost:24448/api/Users`.
+Your port number may be different from _24448_.
 You should see several records returned to the browser.
-Your port number may be different from _24448_.
 Copy a `UserId` value for the next instruction.

     ![The sample JSON response is returned.](media/2019-12-18-16-59-47.png "Sample JSON Response")